 The purpose of room searches is to ascertain whether or not college rules are being violated within college residences.

-- Such searches may be made by members of university staff with the permission of the Dean of Students or an appropriate college administrator.
+- Such searches may be made by members of university staff with the permission of the Vice President for Student Life or an appropriate college administrator.

-- When possible, the student whose room is to be searched should be present and he or she should be informed as to the reason for the search.
+- When possible, the student whose room is to be searched should be present and they should be informed as to the reason for the search.

 The following descriptions are examples of the University’s efforts to provide a residential environment sensitive to student safety and security.
 No systems, however, can guarantee individual safety.
 Everyone must exercise personal caution and accept individual responsibility for the safety of your person and property: